Provable Training of a ReLU Gate with an Iterative Non-Gradient Algorithm: Introduction

 \section{Introduction}

-In this paper we prove results about trainability of certain depth $2$ neural nets under more general settings than previously analyzed.
-Specialized to neural nets, \textit{learning theory} seeks to solve the following function optimization/\textit{risk minimization} problem,
+Over the last few years, there has been a surge of activity in using neural networks for complex artificial intelligence tasks.
+Human world champions of classic hard board games have famously been defeated by neural net-based approaches, the \cite{silver2016mastering, silver2017mastering,silver2018general,schrittwieser2020mastering}.
+At the core of many of these successes lie the ability of various heuristics to be able to solve the \textit{learning theory} question of function optimization/\textit{risk minimization},

 where $\ell$ is some lower-bounded non-negative function, members of ${\cal N}$ are continuous piecewise linear functions representable by some chosen neural net architecture and we only have sample access to the distribution ${\cal D}$.
-This reduces to the \textit{empirical risk minimization} question when this ${\cal D}$ is an uniform distribution on a finite set of points.
-To the best of our knowledge about the state-of-the-art in deep-learning any of these two optimization problems is typically solvable in either of the following two mutually exclusive scenarios : {\bf (a)} the data comes as tuples $\z = (\x,\y)$ with $\y$ being the noise corrupted output of a net (of known architecture on which determines the class ${\cal N}$) when given $\x$ as an input.
-And {\bf (b)} the data comes as tuples $\z = (\x,\y)$ with no obvious functional relationship between $\x$ and $\y$ but there could be geometrical or statistical assumptions about the $\x$ and $\y$.
+This reduces to the \textit{empirical risk minimization} question when this ${\cal D}$ is a uniform distribution on a finite set of points.
+But as of today, we have little or no mathematical guarantees about these heuristics which seemingly very efficiently solve the many useful instances of these optimization problems.

+To the best of our knowledge about the state-of-the-art in deep-learning theory, any of these two optimization problems is typically {\it provably} solvable in poly-time for nets with more than $1$ neuron in either of the following two mutually exclusive scenarios : {\bf (a)} the nets in the class ${\cal N}$ are of constant size and the data comes as tuples $\z = (\x,\y)$ with $\y$ being the noise corrupted output at input $\x$ for a net (of a known architecture that which would be common to the class ${\cal N}$).
+And {\bf (b)} the nets in ${\cal N}$ would be asymptotically large and the data comes as tuples $\z = (\x,\y)$ with no explicit functional relationship between $\x$ and $\y$ (but there could be geometric or statistical assumptions about the $\x$ and $\y$).